 Through her internships at Leaderboard Branding and Nephron Pharmaceuticals Corporation,

 Alexis has discovered a passion for non-traditional roles including industry, manufacturing,

-branding, marketing and career development within the field of pharmacy.
-When she
+branding, association management and career development within the field of pharmacy.

-Cassidy Hall is from Ehrhardt, South Carolina and obtained her B.S. in Pharmaceutical
+Cassidy Hall is from Ehrhardt, South Carolina and obtained her bachelor’s degree in

-Sciences from the University of South Carolina in May 2019.
+pharmaceutical sciences from the University of South Carolina in May 2019.
 She has

 been involved in various organizations as a member and leader during her time at the

 College of Pharmacy.
 Cassidy serves as President of the UofSC College of Pharmacy

 Class of 2021.
-She is also a member of American Pharmaceutical Association (APhA) and Student Society
+She is also a member of American Pharmaceutical Association and Student

-Outside of school, Cassidy works as a pharmacy intern at Walgreens and Prisma Health-Children’s
+Outside of school, Cassidy works as a pharmacy intern at Prisma Health-Children’s